ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 ![Greengrass Group Creation](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/aws_iot_group_creation.png)

 Even though I failed to run the `greengrassd` daemon on the RPI I decided I would setup Greengrass on EC2 instead.
-Once this was complete, I should be able to run the `greengrassd` daemon and start experimenting with the array of Greenrass features including device [discovery](https://your-aws-endpoint/greengrass/discover/thing/thing-name) and Lambda functions.
+Once this was complete, I should be able to run the `greengrassd` daemon and start experimenting with the array of Greengrass features including device [discovery](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-discover-api.html) and Lambda functions.

 ## The grass is not always green

 The setup for Greengrass is quite long winded and I would have expected a slightly easier setup overall.
-To get a running device it is quite simple but to get the whole end-end setup including Lambda functions there are over 5 pages of AWS documentation a number of intricacies.
+To get a running device it is quite simple but to get the whole end-end setup including Lambda functions there are over 5 pages of AWS documentation for a number of intricacies.

 Ideally AWS should provide a packaged version or even a custom image to be downloaded and flashed based on the setup.
 Potentially this could be generated and stored in an S3 bucket with a temporary link.
-It is important to note that the public key, Greengrass software and config.json are not required to to be secure so do not necessarily need to be securely loaded to the device by hand with `scp`.
+It is important to note that the public key, Greengrass software and config.json are not required to be secure so do not necessarily need to be securely loaded to the device by hand with `scp`.

-I have decided to leave the Greengrass setup out of proof of concept due to it's complexity in setup, similarity to standard IoT devices and current density of this blog post.
+I have decided to leave the Greengrass setup out of the proof of concept due to it's complexity in setup, similarity to standard IoT devices and current density of this blog post.
 Greengrass is full of features and deserves a blog post on it's own!

 # AWS FreeRTOS - Getting Low-level

-There was not actually much information provided about AWS FreeRTOS but I wanted understand what I could do with it.
+There was not actually much information provided about AWS FreeRTOS but I wanted to understand what I could do with it.
 Starting from the AWS FreeRTOS [prerequisites](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html) I worked through the example with an ESP32 device.
 The [ESP32-DevKitC] (https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html) has a more streamlined setup compared to other devices but does not support OTA, lightweight IP, SMP and BLE.

 Just as we setup Greengrass before, AWS FreeRTOS follows a very similar "generic setup" that I outlined at the start of this post.
 The device IoT Thing representation is not so different from a Greengrass device.